lsprangers/lsprangers.github.io/docs/transformer_and_llm/GPT.md

 GPT models are ***Decoder Only***, meaning they immediately start to output text in an auto-regressive fashion after receiving input

-In [Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md) BERT was discussed to show how we can "attend to" embeddings, and the Self Attention encoder portion was a way to contextualize ***an entire sentence, before and after a word***, but GPT isn't "allowed" to do that
+In [Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md) BERT was discussed to show how you can "attend to" embeddings, and the Self Attention encoder portion was a way to contextualize ***an entire sentence, before and after a word***, but GPT isn't "allowed" to do that

 ***Use Case***: Original Encoder-Decoder Transformers like BART were great for *machine translation*, but that isn't the use case for GPT!
 GPT is used for things like next word prediction, auto-complete, etc...